robhcoleman/IAM-Portfolio/SailPoint-Provisioning/README.md

 - Show proficiency in **static and dynamic role management**, including the use of user attributes for automated membership updates.
 - Highlight the ability to translate **business requirements into IAM policies** that reduce manual effort and support audit readiness.

-By completing these labs, you’ve proven capability in:
+By completing these labs, I’ve proven capability in:
 - Launching targeted access reviews with manager-driven certifications.
 - Creating and managing **Standard Roles** for fixed membership scenarios.
 - Designing **Dynamic Roles** that update automatically when user attributes change.